Top Mariners prospect Julio Rodriguez fractures wrist in Summer Camp workout

 “That was certainly the lowlight of the day, no question,” Servais said in a video call.
 “We were doing a base running drill, just reading balls off the bat and we put a defense out there for it.
 It’s a drill we’ve done many, many times, and with a shorter game, I thought it’d be good to incorporate that.
 A soft liner was hit into right field, Julio came in and instead of just pulling up and playing it on a hop, decided to dive for the ball and jammed his wrist into the ground.”

 Following the awkward dive, Rodriguez got up in obvious pain and later exited the field with a trainer.
-He underwent x-rays later than evening, which confirmed the small fracture.
+He underwent x-rays later later that evening, which confirmed the small fracture.

-He will undergo more tests over the next few days, but Servais told reporters on a Zoom call that the 19-year-old is out indefinitely.
+“He will have some more tests today and we’ll find out more as the day goes on,” Servais said.
+“I feel horrible for Julio.
+You know he’s going all out and it’s what we expect of our guys, but it’s unfortunate that happened.
+He had great day, yesterday, leading into that.”

+Indeed, Rodriguez smoked a RBI double to the deepest part of center field, burning centerfielder Sam Haggerty in his second plate appearance of the brief game.
+It was his first hard hit ball in intrasquad play.
+He was delayed in getting to participate in “summer camp,” needing extra time to receive clearance for the intake COVID-19 testing protocols required by Major League Baseball.
+After working out a few days, he was inserted into games.
+His timing was off in the initial at-bats, but in two plate appearances on Wednesday, it was clear he had started to find his swing.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.